One of the most popular ways to diversify your investments is by buying rental property.

 - Proposed insurance quote

-- Lease agreement (if property currently rented)
+- Lease agreement (if property is currently rented)

 Picking Your Rental Property